 The idea is that you want to track everything that you want to grow.
 And yes, you want to track your expenses too even though you don’t necessarily want to grow those.
 When you have the numbers, you can sit down and it tells a story about your business.
 It helps you project your income.
 It helps you make your decisions in your business.

-We make a lot of decisions at Client Attraction based on the numbers.
+We make a lot of decisions at The Leveraged Business based on the numbers.
 We can measure which campaigns worked really well, which Facebook ads are most effective, which Google AdWords are most effective, etc. We look at cost per lead, cost per order, etc.

 Start tracking the basics, whatever you can handle.
 Don’t overwhelm yourself, but do what I do.
 We have a white board in the office that gets updated every single day so try tracking your numbers like that.
 Or you could have an Excel spreadsheet like I had many, many years ago when it was just me.
 The idea is do not be in the dark.
 Know your numbers because you can make decisions from them.